|Activities:||Hiking, Scrambling, Canyoneering|

 The Maze is so remote and rugged that it receives only a small fraction of the park visitors.
 Unlike Island in the Sky and The Needles, The Maze doesn't even have a visitor center and the ranger station is a long drive along a dusty road.
 All the trailheads are lengthy 4wd endeavors as well.
 Those who have been to the Maze will agree the area is worth the trouble.

-Modern day explorers will be the latest in 10,000 years of visitors.
-Here you will find ancient pictographs, graneries, chirt quarries, and occasionally broken pottery and other artifacts.
+Modern-day explorers will be the latest in 10,000 years of visitors.
+Here you will find ancient pictographs, granaries, chirt quarries, and occasionally broken pottery and other artifacts.
 As inhospitable as it is, mankind found a way to live in the canyons.
 Be sure to seek out places like Harvest Scene to add something extra to your backpacking trip.